bayang/lecter/README.md

 We respect your privacy.

-The articles can be shared to Pocket and Wallabag directly from the lecter.
+The articles can be shared to Pocket and Wallabag directly from lecter.

 Support for Instapaper is planned.